w3c/wai-media-guide/description.md

 ### Terminology
 {:.no_toc}

-Audio description is called "described video" in some areas, such as Canada.
+Web Content Accessibility Guidelinnes (WCAG) usees  the term "audioo description".
+It is called "described video" in some regions, such as Canada.

 This page uses "described video" in some places as a shortened form of "a video that includes audio description of the visual information".